 Verification, a federally mandated process, requires a school to check the accuracy of the student's (and parent's, if applicable) financial and household information as reported on the FAFSA.
-To help with this process, Financial Aid has implemented a new self-service/mobile product called Student Forms.
+To help with this process, students can access a self-service portal called Student Forms.
 All new users will need to create an account in the system first - then documents and other information can be submitted online.
 Please see finaid.olemiss.edu/studentforms/.

 Verification must be completed before any federal or need-based aid is awarded.
-In order to complete verification, students are required to complete and upload a verification worksheet and W2 forms and/or other applicable tax documents (student/parent W2 forms for dependent students; student/spouse W2 forms for married students).
+In order to complete verification, students are required to complete an online verification worksheet and upload W2 forms and/or other applicable tax documents (student/parent W2 forms for dependent students; student/spouse W2 forms for married students).

-For 2022-23, students (and parents) are strongly advised to use the IRS Data Retrieval Tool to transfer tax and income data to the FAFSA.
+For 2023-24, students (and parents) are strongly advised to use the IRS Data Retrieval Tool to transfer tax and income data to the FAFSA.
 Using this tool may expedite the verification process.
 Those who are unable or choose not to use the IRS Data Retrieval Tool are required to also submit tax return transcripts (not the actual tax returns) in order to complete verification.
 Transcripts may be requested from the IRS by calling 1-800-908-9946 or visiting the IRS website, irs.gov, and selecting "Get Your Tax Record."